agoutsmedt/biblionetwork/README.md

-[2] If you want to build a coupling network with entities larger than a document (meaning entities that have published several documents, and thus can cite a reference several time), we rather recommend the use of the `coupling_entity()` function.
-See the `vignette("using_biblionetwork")` vignette for examples.
+[2] If you want to build a coupling network with entities larger than a document (meaning entities that have published several documents, and thus can cite a reference several times), we rather recommend the use of the `coupling_entity()` function.
+See the `vignette("Using_biblionetwork")` for examples.